EthanJCarter/general-scripts/guideforgit.md

 `git reset commitID` - **UNSAFE** - resets repository to the state at a given commit (*later commits are deleted entirely*).
 The edited files will remain accessible in the editor as a final means to re-commit any changes that should be kept

 `git reset commitID --hard` - **EXTREMELY UNSAFE** - remove commit entirely, edited files are not temporarily available in the editor meaning there is *no going back*

+#### Side Note: Conflicts

+If changes are found between the master branch and the feature-a branch that aren't new additions then a conflict will occur when an attempt is made to merge feature-a onto master.
+A prompt will come up, and the system will need help to manually review the conflict and commit the agreed changes.